Yiheng-Yu/personal-website/content/posts/transformers-pt-1/index.md

 ![llm is magic text](./featured.jpg "'LLM is magic'")

 I wanted to point out the (maybe) obvious thing here: almost all operations mentioned contain learnable parameters.
-Inside individual attention heads, the three matrics convreted by inputs are typically converted by multiplying ('dot product') inputs with three **separate** matrices.
-These matrics are part of the learnable parameters for the attention head.
+Inside individual attention heads, the three matrices convreted by inputs are typically converted by multiplying ('dot product') inputs with three **separate** matrices.
+These matrices are part of the learnable parameters for the attention head.
 When we combine matrices, the combination operation also has [their own learnable parameters](https://docs.pytorch.org/docs/stable/generated/torch.nn.LayerNorm.html).
 Furthermore, when we combining outputs from each 'attention heads', this combining opearation also has its own set of trainable parameters, so on and so on...
 Almost every stage of the matrix computations are parameterised, resulting the unbelievably **massive** Aİ models as of today.
 However, the model used in the demo today, despite it's size, is still able to produce long and very coherent responses.
 Yes, in a sense, transformers are just a huge stack of matirx calculation?
-Howver, we know very little about the reason behind We gave names to these matrics, we don't know much about their behaviour.<br>
+Howver, we know very little about the reason behind We gave names to these matrices, we don't know much about their behaviour.<br>

 ## Final thoughts